Doodleverse/segmentation_gym/README.md

 loss=0.1229, Mean IOU=0.7988, Mean Dice=0.8771
 ```

-The IOU and Dice coefficients are accuracy metrics.
-The model then prints several model output examples from the validation set to files located in the `examples` folder (for this example, `res_unet/model_training/examples/oblique_coast_watermask`)

 ## <a name="newdata"></a>Train a model for image segmentation using your own data.

 *Coming Soon*